Death from Prescription Drugs: The New Epidemic Sweeping Across America

-Seven years after the original article was written, an analysis in the New England Journal of Medicine November 25, 2010 piqued my interest -- the researchers found that, despite efforts to improve patient safety in the past few years, the health care system hasn't changed much at all.
-So, earlier this year I updated posted an update to the original Death by Medicine article, which, unfortunately, shows more of the same:
+Seven years after the original article was written, an analysis in the New England Journal of Medicine3 on November 25, 2010 piqued my interest -- the researchers found that, despite efforts to improve patient safety in the past few years, the health care system hasn't changed much at all.
+So, earlier this year, I updated the original Death by Medicine article, which, unfortunately, shows more of the same:

 - An estimated 450,000 preventable medication-related adverse events occur in the U.S. every year.

-- The costs of adverse drug reactions to society are more than $136 billion annually -- greater than the total cost of cardiovascular or diabetic care.
+- The costs of adverse drug reactions5 to society are more than $136 billion annually -- greater than the total cost of cardiovascular or diabetic care.

-- Adverse drug reactions cause injuries or death in 1 of 5 hospital patients.
+- Adverse drug reactions cause injuries or death in one of five hospital patients.

-- The reason there are so many adverse drug events in the U.S. is because so many drugs are used and prescribed – and many patients receive multiple prescriptions at varying strengths, some of which may counteract each other or cause more severe reactions when combined.
+- The reason there are so many adverse drug events in the U.S.6 is that so many drugs are used and prescribed – and many patients receive multiple prescriptions at varying strengths, some of which may counteract each other or cause more severe reactions when combined.

-There are numerous repercussions to a society that eats, breathes and sleeps prescription medications, not the least of which is its impact on children.
-Between 2001 and 2008, there was a 36 percent increase in hospital admissions, and a 28 percent increase in emergency room visits, among children 5 and younger who had accidentally ingested medication.
+There are numerous repercussions to a society that eats, breathes, and sleeps prescription medications, not the least of which is its impact on children.
+Between 2001 and 2008, there was a 36 percent increase in hospital admissions,7 and a 28 percent increase in emergency room visits, among children age five and younger who had accidentally ingested medication.
 ER visits for ingestion of prescription opioid painkillers, such as Oxycodone, increased 101 percent!

-And in 2009, there were nearly 4.6 million drug-related visits to U.S. emergency rooms nationwide, with more than half due to adverse reactions to prescription medications – most of which were being taken exactly as prescribed.
-When you add in the growing numbers of people who are using these drugs recreationally or due to addiction, you begin to see the magnitude of the problem that the pharmaceutical industry is propagating.
+And in 2009, there were nearly 4.6 million drug-related visits to U.S. emergency rooms nationwide,8 with more than half due to adverse reactions to prescription medications – most of which were being taken exactly as prescribed.9 When you add in the growing numbers of people who are using these drugs recreationally or due to addiction, you begin to see the magnitude of the problem that the pharmaceutical industry is propagating

 The Real Thugs of the Drug World